absmach/magistrala-docs/docs/kubernetes.md

 - Stable Helm repository installed
 - Nginx Ingress Controller

 Kubectl is official Kubernetes command line client, follow [this instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to install it.

+Regaqrding the cluster control with `kubectl`, defualt config `.yaml` file should be `~/.kube/config`, so if you have another one (for example one downloaded from DO), it should be renamed.

 Installing Helm v3 on Linux:
 ```bash